Jan Otrębski: Career

 After receiving his doctorate, Otrębski became associated with the Stefan Batory University, becoming a professor and heading its Department of Indo-European Studies.
 He studied the Lithuanian dialect in Tverečius between 1928 and 1934.
 During World War II he was at Vilnius University.
+According to Otrębski's article published in 1931, the Polish dialect in the Vilnius Region and in the northeastern areas in general are very interesting variant of Polishness as this dialect developed in a foreign territory which was mostly inhabited by the Lithuanians who were Belarusized (mostly) or Polonized, and to prove this Otrębski provided examples of Lithuanianisms in the Tutejszy language.
 After the war he moved to Poznań, founding in 1947 the Chair of Baltic Philology at the Adam Mickiewicz University in Poznań.

 Otrębski authored 350 scientific papers in the field of Slavic and Baltic studies, of which more than 100 were devoted to the study of the Lithuanian language.
 He founded the Lingua Posnaniensis journal, published by the Poznań Society of Friends of Learning.
 His three-volume work titled Gramatyka języka litewskiego (Grammar of Contemporary Lithuanian) is considered his magnum opus.

 Death and legacy

 Otrębski died on 26 April 1971 in Poznań, where he was buried.

 Though Otrębski had been born in Pilica in southern Poland, which was unrelated to Lithuania, and first encountered Lithuanian as an adult, he devoted much of his adult life to the study of the Lithuanian language.
-In Lithuania, he is respected, as on the 125th anniversary of his birth, his memory was honored in a scientific conference held in the Seimas (Lithuanian parliament) in 2014.
+In Lithuania, he is respected, as on the 125th anniversary of his birth, his memory was honored in a scientific conference held in the Seimas in 2014.